FACTBOX-Impact of strike by South Korean truckers on autos, steel, others | Headlines

 FACTBOX-Impact of strike by South Korean truckers on autos, steel, others

-The plants operated for extra runs over the weekend to clear backorders.
-Hyundai said there was disruption but declined to provide details and expressed hope of returning to normal as soon as possible.
-Hyundai Motor's Ulsan factories make about 6,000 vehicles daily, the union says.
-The strike had cost the automaker 4,000 to 5,000 vehicles as of Friday - worth up to 235 billion won ($180 million).
+Hyundai's Ulsan factories make about 6,000 vehicles daily, the union said.
+The strike had cost the automaker 4,000 to 5,000 vehicles as of Friday - worth up to 235 billion won ($182.65 million).
 Several hundred truckers staged a weekend sit-in outside Hyundai's Ulsan complex but did not block vehicles from going in or out, a Reuters witness said.

-Employees at Kia Corp's Gwangju plant were using newly assembled cars to make deliveries, media reported.
+Some employees at Kia Corp were using newly assembled cars to make deliveries, customers told Reuters.
+A Kia spokesperson was not immediately available for comment.
+Hankook Tire & Technology Co Ltd, supplier to major automakers such as Volkswagen AG and Mercedes-Benz Group AG, has seen daily shipments fall to about 50% of usual, a spokesperson said.

-BATTERIES LG Energy Solution, SK Innovation's battery unit SK On, and Samsung SDI Co together command more than one-fourth of the global electric vehicle battery market.
+BATTERIES LG Energy Solution Ltd, SK Innovation Co Ltd's battery unit SK On and Samsung SDI Co Ltd together command more than one-fourth of the global electric vehicle battery market.

-One of the three made shipments before the strike as a precaution, a company official said.
+One battery maker made shipments before the strike as a precaution, said an official at the maker who declined to be identified.
 The firm did not experience disruptions last week but will reassess its handling of shipments if the strike continues, the official said.
 SEMICONDUCTORS

 The truckers plan to stop shipments of raw materials for semiconductors produced in Ulsan, said union official Park Jeong-tae.
-Samsung Electronics Co and SK Hynix, two of the world's biggest memory chip makers, declined to comment.
+Samsung Electronics Co Ltd and SK Hynix Inc , two of the world's biggest memory chip makers, declined to comment.

-A major tech manufacturer does not expect near-term disruptions given its inventories of raw materials, an official said.
+One major tech manufacturer does not expect near-term disruptions given its inventories of raw materials, said an official at the manufacturer on condition of anonymity.
 CEMENT, STEEL

-Steelmaker POSCO said the strike had halted shipments from two plants by about one-third, or 35,000 tonnes a day.
-A major cement maker had stopped shipping for four days as of Friday with truckers outside the gate, raw materials were running out and storage was about to hit capacity, an executive said.
+Steelmaker POSCO Holdings Inc said the strike had halted shipments from two plants by about one-third, or 35,000 tonnes a day.
+A major cement maker had stopped shipping for four days as of Friday with truckers outside the gate, while raw materials were running out and storage was about to hit capacity, an executive at the cement maker said.

-Truckers blocked the entry to the work sites of Hanil Cement Co and Sungshin Cement Co in Chungcheong province, Newsis reported.
-The companies plan to boost shipping by train to minimize the impact, it said.
+Truckers blocked the entry to work sites of Hanil Cement Co Ltd and Sungshin Cement Co Ltd in Chungcheong province, news agency Newsis reported.
+The companies plan to boost shipping by train to minimise the impact, it said.
+A Hanil spokesperson declined to comment on the block, but confirmed that the company is utilising trains to carry cement material part of the way.
+Its final manufacturing process for cement has stopped due to lack of storage room, he said.

+A Sungshin spokesperson could not be immediately reached.
+An official at the Korea Cement Association told Reuters on Sunday that about 90% of cement is not being transported from plants of the association's members due to the strike.

+The Korea Cement Association estimated daily revenue losses of about 15 billion won for the country's cement industry since the beginning of the strike last Tuesday.
+As of Friday, estimated accumulated revenue loss for cement companies is at about 60 billion won.
 REFINERS, PETROCHEMICALS

 PORTS AND CONTAINERS Busan Port, the world's seventh-biggest container port, said the strike had cut its container traffic by two-thirds from normal levels.